spryker/spryker-docs/docs/scos/dev/glue-api-guides/202307.0/data-exchange-api/how-to-guides/how-to-configure-data-exchange-api.md

 | created_at | Date and time when the configuration was created. |
 | updated_at | Date and time when the configuration was last updated. |

-Let's dive deeper into the configuration of the `spy_dynamic_entity_definition.definition` field.
+Dive deeper into the configuration of the `spy_dynamic_entity_definition.definition` field.

 The following example shows the structure of a possible definition value based on the `spy_country` table: